Chocolate Stain Removal

 I am yet to come across a child (or for that matter an adult), who does not like chocolate.
 The main attraction in chocolates is in the “melt in mouth feeling” that comes from of low melting temperature.

 Chocolate comes from tropical rain forests of South America where the tasty secret of the cacao tree was discovered 2,000 years ago.
 The Maya and Aztec civilizations were known to consume chocolate.
-Luckily for us, chocolate traveled to distant corners of the world in a very short time.
-Aztec empires required their citizen and conquered persons to pay taxes and tributes in form of chocolate money.
+Luckily for us, chocolate traveled to distant corners of the world in a very short time we were able to enjoy the many sides of chocolate.

 There are two methods of chocolate removal from carpets.